-No winner or finalist has emerged in the 2022 PositiveNaija Essay Competition, themed: The Listening Nigerian Leader!
+No winner or finalist has emerged in the 2023 PositiveNaija Essay Competition, themed: Nigerian Politics Is Not A Game!

-The 2022 PositiveNaija Essay Competition (July 1 – October 1, 2022) is purposed towards informing the world on the ways the Nigerian President genuinely listens to the Nigerian people towards achieving the principles of good governance today.
+The 2023 PositiveNaija Essay Competition (July 1 – October 1, 2023) is purposed towards informing the world on how the national politics and politicking in Nigeria genuinely benefits the Nigerian people today based on the values of integrity, justice/equity, peace, unity and progress rather than being a game of entertainment, falsehood and conquest.

-The 2022 PositiveNaija Essay Competition aims to promote: the relevant communication mechanisms between the Nigerian President and the Nigerian People; the social contract of good governance; responsive leadership; Nigerian patriotism; impactful scholarship as well as serve as a platform for excellence!
+The 2023 PositiveNaija Essay Competition aims to promote: positive and impactful political interactions, engagements, education; responsive political leadership; Nigerian patriotism; impactful scholarship as well as serve as a platform for excellence.

 According to the Founder and Editor-in-Chief of PositiveNaija, Mr. Toju Micheal Ogbe: